jacycopeland/JacyCopelandA1/READMEv1.md

-            DeckCreationTest.java - a class dedicated to testing a deck's functionality Dealer.java -  a class definition and meathods for the dealer AI DealerTest.java - a class that tests different Dealer functions and hands
+            DeckCreationTest.java - a class dedicated to testing a deck's functionality Dealer.java -  a class definition and meathods for the dealer AI DealerTest.java - a class that tests different Dealer functions and hands PlayerTest.java - a class that tests funtionality of a player

 Goals:  Create a Repository